onurkirman/HotelSafe/README.md

 ## - Hotel Safe-
 **Introduction**

-Hotel Safe is an electronics system with a CPU, a numpad, a 4 - row LCD, 2 motors and an Emergency LED.
+Hotel Safe is an electronics system with a CPU, a Numpad, a 4 - row LCD, 2 motors, and an Emergency LED.
 It has 2 sections with individual passwords, a master password to open any section and a bait password that when entered will alert the police.
 It is a simplified application of an actual safe system.